Memorial Park Improvements

 Bear Hollow Zoo Improvements

 Improvements include construction of a reptile house with restrooms, quarantine houses, animal enclosures and night houses to improve the lives of the zoo inhabitants, enhance visitor experience and/or as matching funds for grant opportunities.
-These improvements will be included in the 2020 SPLOST Project #21 and are scheduled to being Summer 2027.
+These improvements will be included in the 2020 SPLOST Project #21 and are scheduled to begin during Summer 2027.

 See the full details of the SPLOST projects for Memorial Park and Bear Hollow Zoo.